KRFOSS/kali-docs/installation/dual-boot-kali-with-mac/index.md

 - - -

 During the installation, you will get a prompt saying about automatically running rEFInd.
-We recommend you press **yes**, otherwise you will need to run `sudo dpkg-reconfigure refind` (or `sudo refind-install`) afterwards.
+We recommend you press **yes**, otherwise you will need to run `sudo dpkg-reconfigure refind` (or `sudo refind-install`) afterwards:

 ```console
  ┌────────────────────────┤ Configuring refind ├────────────────────────┐